 9. Continued rise of virtual kitchens

-Whether you know it as a ghost, cloud, dark or virtual kitchen, this food delivery business model is essentially the same – a kitchen-only delivery concept.
+Whether you know it as a ghost kitchen, cloud kitchen, dark kitchen or virtual kitchen, this food delivery business model is essentially the same - a kitchen-only delivery concept.
 These restaurants only physically exist as production and distribution points.
 There has been exponential growth in this type of business in recent years and the cloud kitchen market is tipped to reach €71.4 billion by 2027, driven by the rise in demand for online food delivery, increase in demand for international cuisine, and adoption of digital ordering systems.
 One such business is Flipdish customer, Flavour Bomb Wings, part of Cloud Kitchen Concepts, a purveyor of unique cloud kitchen brands, that are dedicated to restaurant quality, chef-inspired items delivered to your table.
 The pandemic has further increased the need for and adoption of delivery and takeout and as we enter 2021 we will see the prevalence of virtual kitchens continues to grow.